 The Gunners held off on a centre-forward signing last summer and took a risk that backfired in January, but this window will almost certainly be the window where Arteta welcomes a new marksman to North London.

-As neither Gabriel Martinelli nor Leandro Trossard are setting the world alight right now, a new left-winger is also on Berta's agenda, while Zubimendi's arrival will fill one of two number six voids if Thomas Partey joins Jorginho in leaving the club.
+As neither Gabriel Martinelli nor Leandro Trossard are setting the world alight right now, a new left-winger is also on Berta's agenda, while Zubimendi and Norgaard's arrivals will fill the two number six voids left by Jorginho and Thomas Partey's departures.

-Striker, left wing and defensive midfield are undoubtedly Arsenal's top outfield priorities, but in between the posts, a new number two must also be sought following Neto's return to parent club Bournemouth.
+Striker, left wing and defensive midfield are undoubtedly Arsenal's top outfield priorities, but in between the posts, a new number two was of paramount importance following Neto's return to parent club Bournemouth.